krduffy/korean-dictionary/README.md

     - Practice writing the character with a testing feature.

 - Click on words in most sentences to automatically search for the word in the Korean dictionary.
 This can be inaccurate.
+- Hover over most Hanja characters to view their meanings and some words containing the character.
+Click to search for the character in the Hanja dictionary.
 - Move between pages viewed with the arrows to the right of the search bar.
 - Paste clipboard contents into the search bar with the button to the immediate left of the search bar.
 - All features are panel-specific; the settings of one half of the screen do not affect the other.